AronCao49/Latte/README.md

 ## :scroll: About Latte (ECCV 2024)

-**Latte** is a MM-TTA method that leverages esitmated 3D poses to retrieve reliable spatial-temporal voxels for Test-Time Adaptatipn (TTA).
+**Latte** is an MM-TTA method that leverages estimated 3D poses to retrieve reliable spatial-temporal voxels for Test-Time Adaptation (TTA).
 The overall structure is as follows.

 <p align="middle">
   <img src="figs/Main_Method.jpg" width="600" />